Clinical Applications: Oncology

 In contrast to any potential pharmacological interventions, removal of NETs with NucleoCapture allows removal of NETs from blood without compromising the defensive function of the innate immune system.

-We believe that the removal of NETs using NucleoCapture therapeutic apheresis might represent powerful and safe adjunctive option for patients receiving anticancer treatment.
+We believe that the removal of NETs using NucleoCapture therapeutic apheresis might represent a powerful and safe adjunctive option for patients receiving anticancer treatment.